sfstpala/pcr/CONTRIBUTING.md

 All code in PCR is licensed under the terms of the GNU General Public License (version 3 or later).
 You may add your name at the top of the file when you change it (do however follow the style used in the file).
-Please also edit `debian/copyright` in the same way.